osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - The `var` command  in the debugger now automatically maps variable names to their temporary bindings.
 - The VM can now represent circular data without crashing.
+- The `in` operator now correctly handles rest variables.

 ### Ruby